 What to Expect at a Nipple Correction Consultation

-Patients who are interested in nipple correction surgery will meet with Dr. Boehm in a consultation.
+Patients who are interested in nipple correction surgery will meet with a board certified plastic surgeon at Premier Image for a consultation.
 They should be prepared to supply information and/or discuss why they believe this procedure would benefit them, their expectations of nipple correction, family history, any medical conditions or allergies to drugs, and their use of medications, vitamins, tobacco, drugs, and alcohol.
-Dr. Boehm will answer questions, address concerns, and determine whether a patient is a good candidate for this procedure.
-She will also provide more information about the procedure and give patients everything they need to make an informed decision.
+The consultation is when the surgeon will answer questions, address concerns, and determine whether a patient is a good candidate for this procedure.
+They will also provide more information about the procedure and give patients everything they need to make an informed decision.

 Preparing for Nipple Correction

-Dr. Boehm will typically ask patients to stop taking certain medications or adjust their current medications prior to a nipple correction procedure.
-She may also request specific lab tests or a mammogram.
-In addition, she’ll encourage smokers to quit before the surgery and tell all patients to refrain from taking anti-inflammatory drugs, aspirin, and herbal supplements that may increase bleeding.
+Surgeons will typically ask patients to stop taking certain medications or adjust their current medications prior to a nipple correction procedure.
+They may also request specific lab tests or a mammogram.
+In addition, they’ll encourage smokers to quit before the surgery and tell all patients to refrain from taking anti-inflammatory drugs, aspirin, and herbal supplements that may increase bleeding.

 The Nipple Correction Procedure

-In situations with serious nipple inversion, Dr. Boehm will cut the shortened milk ducts to release the nipple into its natural position and then reposition it.
+In situations with serious nipple inversion, the surgeon will cut the shortened milk ducts to release the nipple into its natural position and then reposition it.
 While the nipple is typically attached to its blood supply in some procedures, it may be removed and put back into place through skin grafting.
-Once nipple correction has been completed, Dr. Boehm will clean the incision and lightly dress it with a gauze.
+Once nipple correction has been completed, the surgeon will clean the incision and lightly dress it with a gauze.

 Recovering from Nipple Correction